What Makes A Winter Brew?

 Sierra Nevada Celebration Ale – Bold and intense, this groundbreaking craft brew features fresh citrus and pine aromas.
 Introduced in 1981, Celebration Ale was one of the earliest examples of an American-style IPA and one of the few hop-forward holiday beers—featuring Cascade, Centennial and Chinook hops.

 21st Amendment Fireside Chat – Offering a twist on the traditional winter brew, they begin with dark English-style ale and improvise with seasonal spices.
-It’s brewed like a classic, warming Strong Ale with a subtle blend of hand-selected spices and cocoa nibs for the right amount of festive flair.
+It’s brewed like a classic, warming Strong Ale with a subtle blend of hand-selected spices and cocoa nibs for the right amount of festive flair(available in California and Washington only).

 Porter Brewing Santa’s Helper – Seriously naughty yet awfully nice, this Imperial Stout starts with an emphasis on dark cocoa and roasted coffee aromatics.
-The finish lends warming tones, hints of sweet crystal malt and a touch of hops—the perfect complement to your favorite holiday treats.
+The finish lends warming tones, hints of sweet crystal malt and a touch of hops—the perfect complement to your favorite holiday treats(available in California only).

 Stone Enjoy By 12.25.17 – This unfiltered IPA features bright flavors of peach, tropical fruit and hops.
 Rather than filtering out the excess yeast, sediment and proteins, Stone allows this seasonal release to take on a complex structure and hazy appearance.
 Get it while it’s fresh—available for a limited time!